RE-READING W.S. RENDRA’S PERJUANGAN SUKU NAGA

 Mastadon and Burung Kondor is remarkable in its exploration of the theme of dependency.
 The 1970s was a period when dependency theory of development was at its primacy.
 The ripening of social turmoil, mass marginalization of the poor, and the increasing domination of predominantly United States-based transnational corporations upon the economies in Latin America gave birth to dependency theory and the study of under development.
 Wilber write about the theorists as well as the dominance of the theory within the context of Third World development:

-It was after 1971 that Rendra began writing poems centering on socio-economic and political themes.
-Written between 1971-1978 and compiled in Potret Pembangunan Dalam Puisi, the poems, as Rendra claimed are meant for his audience rather than for the critics.
-The strength in a particular art form is judged by the degree the audience understands what the message is, the poet believed.
-The public response to the poems in Potret Pembangunan Dalam Puisi was good at the time Rendra read them in public.
+It was after 1971 that Rendra began writing poems centering around socio-economic and political themes.
+Written between 1971-1978 and compiled in Potret Pembangunan Dalam Puisi,24 the poems, as Rendra claimed, are meant for his audience rather than for the critics.
+The strength in a particular art form is judged by the degree the audience understands what the message is, the poet believed.25 The public response to the poems in Potret Pembangunan Dalam Puisi was good at the time Rendra read them in public.
 That success, Rendra believes is due to the strength of the art form, one which commits itself to the issues of socio-economic and politics.
 Rendra attacked those in the literary circle who believed that art needs its critics who would help the audience judge its aesthetic value.
 He wrote:

 THE STRUGGLE AS IDEOLOGIEKRITIK

-Three features of Ideologiekritik explain why it could aptly be related to the suggestion that Rendra’s play theoretically is based upon ideologiekritik:
+Three features of Ideologiekritik explain why it could aptly be related to the suggestion that Rendra’s play theorectically is based upon ideologiekritik: